Mike Toglia Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

+- The Dodgers pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Dodgers' 4.34 team ERA ranks 18th across all MLB pitching staffs.
+- The Dodgers' 4.31 team ERA ranks 17th among all league pitching staffs.

+- Dodgers pitchers combine to surrender 131 home runs (1.1 per game), the 10th-fewest in the league.

-- Gonsolin makes the start for the Dodgers, his 19th of the season.
-He is 7-4 with a 4.42 ERA and 74 strikeouts in 93 2/3 innings pitched.
+- The Dodgers will send Urias (9-6) to the mound to make his 18th start of the season as he tries for his 10th victory.
+He is 9-6 with a 4.39 ERA and 87 strikeouts through 92 1/3 innings pitched.

-- The righty's most recent time out came on Monday against the San Diego Padres, when he went six innings, surrendering six earned runs while giving up nine hits.
+- In his most recent appearance on Wednesday, the lefty tossed six scoreless innings against the Arizona Diamondbacks while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.